denyssheremet/Meta-Model-Training/features.md

 The user sees a statement containing a Distortion, Deletion, or Generalization and a softener, and needs to formulate a Meta Model Question that includes the given softener.

 Enriched Language Training 1 (Beginner):
-The user sees a sentence or paragraph, and needs to determine the main used modalities.
+The user sees a sentence or paragraph, and needs to determine the main modality.

-Enriched Language Training 2 (Intermediate):
-The user sees a statement and a modality, and needs to reformulate the statement to include the modality.

-Enriched Language Training 3 (Expert):
+Enriched Language Training 2 (Expert):
 The user sees a statement and 1, 2, or 3 submodalities, and needs to reformulate the statement to include all of the submodalities.

 Milton Model Training 1 (Beginner):